Hyundai Card: Digital Hyundai Card Project

-The Lock service allows users to shut down their card function whenever they want, with a swipe on the credit card app.
-Limit, on the other hand, can be used to set credit limits for certain time periods.
-The Virtual Card Numbers prevent card identity theft online by providing users with a set of numbers that can replace the customers’ actual credit card information online.
-The PayShot makes online shopping easier by simplifying the payment process.
+The 'Lock' service allows users to shut down their card function whenever they want, with a swipe on the credit card app.
+'Limit', on the other hand, can be used to set credit limits for certain time periods.
+The 'Virtual Card Numbers' prevent card identity theft online by providing users with a set of numbers that can replace the customers’ actual credit card information online.
+The 'PayShot' makes online shopping easier by simplifying the payment process.
 Shoppers only need to log into one of seven different online shopping malls when using their Hyundai cards.
-Chameleon allows the user to have multiple Hyundai cards on one card and select the card with benefits of his choice in Hyundai card application.
-Buddy is an AI chatbot service that offers real-time counselling on inquiries about Hyundai card.
-OverseaTranfer is Hyundai card members can wire money to the Hyundai card payment account without registering a bank account number by paying only KRW 3,000 of remittance fee per transaction.
+'Chameleon' allows the user to have multiple Hyundai cards on one card and select the card with benefits of his choice in Hyundai card application.
+'Buddy' is an AI chatbot service that offers real-time counselling on inquiries about Hyundai card.
+'OverseaTransfer' lets Hyundai card members wire money to the Hyundai card payment account without registering a bank account number by paying only KRW 3,000 of remittance fee per transaction.